suffix style args

 This command allows you to use variants of various styles if they exist.
 In that respect it operates the same as the -suffix command-line switch.
 It also has options to turn off or back on any suffix setting made via the command line.

 The specified style can be gpu, intel, kk, omp, opt or hybrid.
-These refer to optional packages that LAMMPS can be built with, as described in this section of the manual.
+These refer to optional packages that LAMMPS can be built with, as described on the Build package doc page.
 The “gpu” style corresponds to the GPU package, the “intel” style to the USER-INTEL package, the “kk” style to the KOKKOS package, the “omp” style to the USER-OMP package, and the “opt” style to the OPT package.

 These are the variants these packages provide:

 - GPU = a handful of pair styles and the PPPM kspace_style, optimized to run on one or more GPUs or multicore CPU/GPU nodes

 - USER-INTEL = a collection of pair styles and neighbor routines optimized to run in single, mixed, or double precision on CPUs and Intel(R) Xeon Phi(TM) coprocessors.

 - KOKKOS = a collection of atom, pair, and fix styles optimized to run using the Kokkos library on various kinds of hardware, including GPUs via CUDA and many-core chips via OpenMP or threading.

 - USER-OMP = a collection of pair, bond, angle, dihedral, improper, kspace, compute, and fix styles with support for OpenMP multi-threading